gcstaublin/gcstaublin.github.io/_posts/2015-03-07-five-methods-of-providing-fallbacks-for-svg.md

 **Takeaway:** I typically don't use this technique for site logos.
 I use a similar technique for UI Icons (menu buttons, social icons, etc), which I'll explain in a future article.
 But this technique works and is reliable.
 It does, however, have the dependency of Modernizr.
 Depending on the performance requirements of your project, loading Modernizr might be out of scope.
 Let's take a look at a similar technique that doesn't have the Modernizr dependency.

 ## A Modernizr-free method of swapping out background images

-Before I describe this technique, let me reveal that I've never actually used this technique.
+Before I describe this technique, let me reveal that I've never actually used this technique in a project.
+I've tested it out but not utilized it in the wild.
 I would suggest experimenting before throwing it into your next project.
-Just because I'm writing about and printing this technique on the Internet doesn't mean it's a great idea.
-It's an idea.

 The markup for this technique is exactly the same as the example above.
 The CSS is where the differences occur.
 The parlor trick is that multiple background support and svg support is roughly the same.
 Because it doesn't support multiple backgrounds, IE8 will ignore the background-image, falling back to the first line.
 Thus, serving a png, rather than an svg.

 <div class="code-block" data-code="SCSS">
-{% highlight SCSS linenos %}
+{% highlight SCSS %}
 .logo {
-    background: url('my-logo.png');
+    background: url('logo.png');
-    background: url('my-logo.svg'), none;
+    background: url('logo.svg'), none;
 }
 {% endhighlight %}
 </div>

-**Takeaway:** As I write this, I've not experimented with this technique.
-So this theoretical.
-This technique might work well for you if you need to swap image types, but can't load Modernizr in your project.
-I have a concern this might trigger some multiple resource downloads, but I could be totally wrong.

 ## Swapping inline images with modernizr and javascript